AI answer sources are pages, domains, and materials that AI models can use when generating answers to users’ questions.

 Example of a valuable source:

-Example of a less valuable source:
+An example of a less valuable source:

 An old subpage with general information that doesn’t answer any important user question.